Photochemical Cycle of NO2NO_2, NONO, and O3O_3

 ⏻ Learning Objectives

-• explain the principle of operation of O3O_3 and NOxNO_x gas-phase monitors
+• Explain the principle of operation of O3O_3 and NOxNO_x gas-phase monitors.

-Photochemical O3O_3 production
+Photochemical O3O_3 Production from NOxNO_x

 Sunlight at wavelength < 424 nm photolizes NO2NO_2 into NONO and atomic OO